beescuit9510/beescuit9510.github.io/_posts/2023-12-13-responsive-css.md

 As mentioned earlier, it is **us** who make our website anti-responsive.
 So, what is the most common mistake we make?

 **_The most common mistake is setting a `width` or `height` with fixed units_** (or [Absolute Lengths units](https://www.w3schools.com/css/css_units.asp)).
-When we use fixed units, we end up with a side scrollbar when the screen size is smaller than the fixed size, and overflow occurs when the element cannot fit inside the parent, causing it to overflow beyond its parent.
+When we use fixed units, we end up with a scrollbar when the screen size is smaller than the fixed size, and overflow when the element cannot fit inside the parent.

 ```html
 <body>